apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     The Sylabs Cloud is currently available as an Alpha Preview.
 In addition to the {Singularity} Library and Remote Builder, a Keystore service is also available.
 All three services make use of a *freemium* pricing model in supporting {Singularity} Community Edition.
 In contrast, all three services are included in SingularityPRO - an enterprise grade subscription for {Singularity} that is offered for a fee from Sylabs.
-For addtional details regarding the different offerings available for {Singularity}, please `consult the Sylabs website <https://www.sylabs.io/singularity/>`_.
+For additional details regarding the different offerings available for {Singularity}, please `consult the Sylabs website <https://www.sylabs.io/singularity/>`_.

 .. _sec:mandatory_headers_docker_locally_bootstrapped_def_file: